-- 118. Institutions should take into account securitisation risk that arises from structured credit products, usually created by repackaging the cash flow from a pool of assets into various tranches or asset backed securities, taking into account the different positions which institutions can have in the securitisation process, acting as originator, sponsor or investor. - 119.
-Institutions should ensure that stress testing of securitised assets addresses the credit risk of the underlying pool of assets, including the default risk, the possibly non-linear and dynamic default correlations as well as the evolution of the collateral values.
-Institutions should take into account all relevant information with regard to the specific structure of each securitisation, such as the seniority of the tranche, the thickness of the tranche, credit enhancements and the granularity, expressed in terms of effective number of exposures. - 120.
-The sensitivity to systemic market effects, impacting e.g. in liquidity dry-outs or increasing asset correlations, on all levels of the structured product should be carefully taken into account.
-Also the effect of reputational risks, resulting e.g. in funding issues should be assessed. - 121.
-Stress tests should address all relevant contractual arrangements, the potential impact of embedded triggers (e.g. early amortisation provisions), the leverage of the securitisation structure and the liquidity/funding risks arising from the structure (i.e. cash-flow mismatches, prepayment conditions also in relation to interest rate changes). - 122.
-Scenarios should consider also the default of one or more of the contractual counterparties involved in the securitisation structure, especially of those acting as guarantors of certain tranches. - 123.
+- 118. Institutions should take into account securitisation risks that arise from structured credit products, usually created by repackaging the cash flow from a pool of assets into various tranches or asset-backed securities, taking into account the different positions that institutions can have in the securitisation process, by acting as originator, sponsor or investor. - 119.
+Institutions should ensure that the stress testing of securitised assets addresses the credit risk of the underlying pool of assets, including the default risk, the possibly non-linear and dynamic default correlations as well as the evolution of the collateral values.
+Institutions should take into account all relevant information with regard to the specific structure of each securitisation, such as the seniority of the tranche, the thickness of the tranche, credit enhancements and granularity, expressed in terms of the effective number of exposures. - 120.
+The sensitivity to systemic market effects, affecting, for example, liquidity dry-outs or increasing asset correlations, on all levels of the structured product should be carefully taken into account.
+In addition, the effect of reputational risks, resulting in, for example, funding issues, should be assessed.

+- 121. Stress tests should address all relevant contractual arrangements, the potential impact of embedded triggers (e.g. early amortisation provisions), the leverage of the securitisation structure and the liquidity/funding risks arising from the structure (i.e. cash-flow mismatches and prepayment conditions including in relation to interest rate changes). - 122.
+Scenarios should also consider the default of one or more of the contractual counterparties involved in the securitisation structure, especially of those acting as guarantors of certain tranches. - 123.
 If the institution relies on external ratings to assess the risk of securitised products, the external ratings should be critically reviewed and scenarios stressing the ratings including the rating classes' specific impairment rates should be assessed, e.g. by stressing (historical) rating transition matrices. - 124.
-When designing the stress testing approach, institutions should consider the following: (a) the impacts of stress tests for structured credit products will materialise on the level of the asset pool in increased defaults (or PDs and LGDs, where applicable) and hence increased expected loss/impairment rates and regulatory capital requirements (as well as increased probabilities for downgrades) should be expected during shocks; and (b) that further impact may arise from decreases in the net-cash flow, increases in trading losses and value adjustments or from the deterioration of regulatory metrics such as e.g. the net-stable funding ratio.
+When designing the stress testing approach, institutions should consider the following: - a) the impacts of stress tests for structured credit products will materialise on the level of the asset pool in increased defaults (or PDs and LGDs, where applicable) and hence increased expected loss/impairment rates and regulatory capital requirements (as well as increased probabilities for downgrades) should be expected during shocks; and - b) that further impacts may arise from decreases in the net cash flow, increases in trading losses and value adjustments, or from the deterioration of regulatory metrics such as the net stable funding ratio.